 Know Your Risk, Know Your Role, Take Action Today!

 Levees can be found in nearly one-quarter of the Nation’s counties, and 43 percent of the U.S. population lives in counties with levees.
 It is important that community officials in communities with levees continually communicate the risk associated with them.
-Along with identifying and communicating the risk, they need to identify the steps needed to protect families, businesses, and the community from the threat of flooding due to levee overtopping, breaching or seepage.
+Along with identifying and communicating the risk, they need to identify the steps needed to protect families, businesses, and the community from the threat of flooding due to levee overtopping, breaching, or seepage.
 Living with levees is a shared responsibility.

 As the Federal agency responsible for administering the National Flood Insurance Program (NFIP), FEMA identifies risk levels through flood analyses and mapping projects and also establishes criteria for levee accreditation.
 The information developed through these flood analyses and projects is provided to communities in the form of maps, called Flood Insurance Rate Maps (FIRMs).
 FEMA does not build, own or certify levees.
 The U.S. Army Corps of Engineers (USACE) is responsible for building and maintaining USACE-owned levees and for inspecting those structures to determine their level of maintenance.
 States, communities, and private levee owners are responsible for maintaining and operating the levees they own according to specific design criteria.

 When a community with a levee goes through the remapping process, some levees may not or can no longer be able to be certified as meeting the minimum Federal requirements for reducing flood risk.
-Consequently, when the community’s new FIRM becomes effective, the levees will be shown as de-accredited on the FIRM and the area around the levees as high-risk flood zones.
-Levees that have been constructed or improved to a higher standard will be shown on the flood maps as accredited levees and mapped as a moderate-risk zone.
+Consequently, when the community’s new FIRM becomes effective, the levees will be shown as non-accredited on the FIRM andthe area around the levees designated as a high-risk flood zone.
+Levees that are certified to have been constructed or improved to a higher standard will be shown on the flood maps as accredited levees with certain areas mapped as a moderate-risk zone.
 Other levees that were previously shown as accredited, but now require additional documentation to be certified, may be shown as Provisionally Accredited Levees (PALs).
 Additional information on FEMA’s levee assessment requirements, including PALs, is provided in the sections below.